 Many people are changing from Ibuprofen and prescription pain relief in favour of CBD oil because it works within our ECS (endocannabinoid system) on receptors that react positively to cannabinoids like CBD.
 Our bodies produce cannabinoids that help regulate and manage vital systems inside our body.

 While research is still in its infant stage, it is believed our endocannabinoid system primary function is to respond to attacks on the body, help your body heal, and restore homeostasis, or balance.

 Disruptions or dysfunctions in our ECS can cause unwanted symptoms like aches and inflammation, which means our body is fighting off an attack.
 It’s not a hopeless fight though, cannabinoids like CBD can give your ECS the boost it needs to help your body function optimally.

-What is Cannabidiol, and Why Should I Use it?
+What is CBD, and why should I use it?

 Cannabidiol (CBD) is a non-psychoactive compound in cannabis that is making noise in the medical industry.
 Because of a doctor named Raphael Mechoulam, who clarified the arrangement of molecules, structure, and atoms of CBD over 55 years ago, cannabidiol has become an active go-to alternative treatment for severe medical conditions such as seizures.